 The minimum capital test (MCT) is a regulatory calculation of capital available over capital required that assesses the capital strength of an insurer.
-The Office of the Superintendent of Financial Institutions has set a minimum MCT of 150%, while the Company has established a minimum internal target of 245%.
-In 2019, the Company's MCT rose from 306% in 2018 to 328%.
-We are also pleased to report AM Best affirmed on April 12, 2019, the Company's A- (Excellent) financial strength rating with a stable outlook.
-(Further information on the Company's rating can be found at www.ambest.com).
+The Office of the Superintendent of Financial Institutions has set a minimum MCT at 150%, while the Company has established a minimum internal target of 245%.
+In 2020, the Company's MCT rose from 328% in 2019 to 364%.
+We are also pleased to report on May 15, 2020 AM Best affirmed the Company's A- (Excellent) financial strength rating with a stable outlook.
+(Further information on the Company's rating can be found at ambest.com.)